Customize Claude Code with CLAUDE.md for Enhanced Context (2026 Guide)

 How do I get started quickly?

-How does this work with enterprise knowledge?
+How does this integrate with enterprise knowledge?

 Why this matters in 2026